alexpw/clawk/README.md

-NOTE: This fork largely deviates from the original.
+NOTE: This fork largely deviates from the original with an expanded feature set.
+However, that makes it less stable, though it works for my purposes.

 # clawk